Syracuse blows game open in 2nd half, tops Wake Forest 79-54

 BIG PICTURE

-Syracuse: This was the second straight game in the state of North Carolina for the Orange, who lost at fifth-ranked UNC on Tuesday night.
-That had closed a difficult stretch of three straight games against ranked opponents, with two ranked in the top five.
+Syracuse: This was the second straight game in the state of North Carolina for the Orange, which had followed a difficult stretch of three straight games against ranked opponents — with two ranked in the top five.
 Things were much easier Saturday.

+"I thought we did a great job with it," Battle said.
+"It was a game that we're supposed to win, but a lot of times you're not up and ready for those games.
+But we came out here with the mindset to stop this team defensively and get out in transition and score offensively."

 Wake Forest: The Demon Deacons had come in with some momentum after rallying from 10 down in the last two minutes to beat Miami on Tuesday night.
 Things turned ugly this time, with Wake Forest missing 11 straight shots and committing frequent turnovers as the game turned into a rout.
-The Demon Deacons shot 33 percent for the game and committed 14 of their 23 turnovers after halftime.
+The Demon Deacons shot 33 percent for the game and committed 14 of their 23 turnovers after halftime, leading to 18 points off turnovers for Syracuse after halftime and 27 for the game.

+"It's tough playing against the Syracuse 2-3 (zone)," said Wake Forest's Isaiah Mucius, who had 10 points.
+"They're super athletic. ...
+We tried as best we could.
+They just played great defense and we had a tough time scoring the ball."

 UP NEXT